 Managed file transfer (MFT) is another way of securely sharing large files using a secure file transfer protocol such as HTTPs.

-MFT is regarded as the ideal file transfer option since it’s generally far easier to use, faster, and more reliable than FTP-based solutions.
-MFT also offers more functionality than SFTP, such as no-code automation and centralized file sharing and user user management.
+MFT is regarded as the ideal file transfer option since it’s generally far easier to use, faster, and more reliable than FTP clients.
+MFT also offers more functionality than SFTP, such as no-code automation and centralized file sharing and user management.

 Managed File Transfer vs FTP